Social Security Disability Lawyers in Raleigh, NC

 Family members of workers who are eligible for SSD benefits are also eligible for benefits.
 There are no work requirements families must meet.
 Spouses, ex-spouses, and minor children may also be eligible for benefits known as auxiliary benefits.

 There is a special program that helps injured veterans receive SSD benefits.
 Many war wounds are hidden from view, like post-traumatic stress disorder (PTSD), brain injuries, and mental health conditions.
 We frequently work with ex-members of the armed forces formerly stationed at Fort Bragg, helping them get the benefits they need.

 The Social Security Administration calculates your SSD benefits based on your average current monthly earnings.
 You can get a copy of your earning record and estimated Social Security Disability benefits by contacting the SSA office in your area.

 Getting your first benefit check varies depending on the type of claim you have, when your claim was filed, and when your claim was approved.
 It may take three to five for a decision to be made on your application.
 Once approved, it may take a couple more months for the first check to arrive.
 This is why it is important to file an application as soon as you can.

 If your work situation has changed “substantially” (meaning you receive more than what Social Security deems substantial gainful employment) or your condition has improved to the point that you are no longer considered disabled.

-The earlier you ask for our help, the faster and better we are able to help you win your case.
+The earlier you ask for our help, the faster and better we can help you win your case.
 We’ll even come to you.
-With offices in Raleigh and Tarboro serving eastern North Carolina, O’Malley Tunstall offers care for your case.
+With offices in Raleigh and Tarboro serving eastern North Carolina, O’Malley Tunstall, PC offers care for your case.
 Your North Carolina State Bar board-certified Social Security Disability lawyer, Susan M. O’Malley, is just a phone call away.
-Call 855-975-2625 today.
+Call (919) 277-0150 today.